holochain/runtime-tauri/CONTRIBUTING.md

 2. Create and push a git tag with a matching format to trigger the release CI.

     The git tag format is: `client-vX.Y.Z`, where "X.Y.Z" is replaced with the version number.

+## Publishing service library releases

+1. Bump versions of kotlin libraries.

+    The are specified in `libraries/service/build.gradle.kts` under `mavenPublishing.coordinates`.

+2. Create and push a git tag with a matching format to trigger the release CI.

+    The git tag format is: `service-vX.Y.Z`, where "X.Y.Z" is replaced with the version number.